boogy/ctftools/Tools/windows.md

 1. [Peinjector] (https://github.com/JonDoNym/peinjector) auto-patch PE binaries that comes around.
 3. [Veil framework] (https://www.veil-framework.com/) Veil is a framework used to obfuscate code , comes handi when using for exemple metasploit venom
 4. [AD ACL Scanner](https://adaclscan.codeplex.com/) A tool with GUI used to create reports of access control lists (DACLs) and system access control lists (SACLs) in Active Directory.
+5. [PoshSec Framework](https://github.com/PoshSec/PoshSecFramework) The PoshSec Framework (or PSF) is a graphical front end utility for running PowerShell scripts, modules, and cmdlets.
+The PSF exposes parts of it's interface to PowerShell within the individualized PSessions.
+Each script or command that is executed is executed in a separate thread which allows you to run multiple scripts simultaneously.

 # Contributing
 Your contributions are always welcome!